 Formal documentation of the Company can be requested through Companies House.

 The purpose of the Company is to make more people aware of the Vickers and its use.
-If anybody wishes to visit the collection (in Swindon, UK) or have a display at their meeting or event, please contact me.
+The Object of the Association, as defined in its Articles of Association is:

 Machine Gun Corps History Project